hartwigmedical/hmftools/orange/README.md

         - This includes extended linx & purple datamodels with various germline findings
         - All somatic fields now have explicit "somatic" in their property name.
     - Added `-cuppa_chart_plot` parameter to hold the output of cuppa-chart
-    - Cuppa, VirusInterpreter, Sigs and Chord are made optional to support pipeline running in panel-mode
+    - Cuppa, VirusInterpreter, Sigs and Chord are made optional to support pipeline running in targeted-mode
     - Add `experimentType` to ORANGE output which is either `TARGETED` or `FULL_GENOME` based on purple's targeted property.
     - Removed warning in case a variant potentially falls in the splice region of 2 neighbouring exons
 - [2.2](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v2.2)